 Every year, HPCC Systems publishes a list of projects which are designed to be completed by students during our summer intern program.
-These projects cover a wide range of areas from web interfaces, machine learning, JAVA programming, internet of things, compiler related projects and more.
+These projects cover a wide range of areas from software engineering, devops, quality assurance, web development, data science and more.
 To apply, you need to submit a detailed project proposal showing how you plan to complete either one of our suggested projects on our list or submit a proposal outlining a project idea of your own that leverages HPCC Systems in some way.

 We do offer places on our intern program in advance of the final deadline date to students who submit an excellent proposal we know we want to accept.

-Students can work remotely or in one of our offices.
-In 2022, all students worked remotely due to the COVID-19 Pandemic.
-Find out how remote working works in this blog and learn about about the contributions our Class of 2022 made to the HPCC Systems Open Source Project.
+Students work remotely with the support from mentors located in different regions of the globe.
+Find out how remote working works in this blog and learn about the contributions our Class of 2023 made to the HPCC Systems Open Source Project.

 Am I a good fit for this program?